symfony/symfony-docs/security/voters.rst

         }
     }

-If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, you're done!
+If you are using the :ref:`default services.yaml configuration <service-container-services-load-example>`, you are done!
 Symfony will automatically pass the ``security.helper`` service when instantiating your voter (thanks to autowiring).

 .. _security-voters-change-strategy: